-Prerequisite: MTH 075 or higher
+Prerequisite: MTH 007 or MTH 075 or Equivalent Skills

 HOS 225 Hotel Operations 3 cr.

 This course is designed to provide the students with a general understanding of the daily operations of the lodging industry, and specifically the operations and management of full service hotels and resorts.